-- 1. a truck or van that carries an organized collection of library materials; - 2. a paid staff; and - 3. regularly scheduled hours (bookmobile stops) for being open to the public.
+- A truck or van that carries an organized collection of library materials; - 2.
+A paid staff; and - 3.
+Regularly scheduled hours (bookmobile stops) for being open to the public.

 Note: A separate outlet record may be created for each bookmobile.
-You may wish to create separate outlet records for individual bookmobiles if (1) they have different addresses and/or (2) they have different Metropolitan Status Codes.
+You may wish to create separate outlet records for individual bookmobiles if (1) they have different addresses and/or (2) they have different Metropolitan Status Codes (see outlet data element #710).
 Alternatively, a bookmobile outlet record may include more than one bookmobile.